-The rehabilitation of the BCPC building proposes to preserve the exterior and interior character-defining elements.
-Although the interior configuration will be adapted for a contemporary reuse, the Conference Room (Chairman's Office) and west stairwell with the three-storey aluminum railing will remain fully intact.
-The historically intact third-floor lobby and the original wood-panelled library on the fourth floor are not identified as character-defining elements, however the intention is to retain and reuse Art Deco features within these areas to the greatest degree possible, as well as other features identified in the Inventory of Interior Art Deco Features completed in February 2023.
+The rehabilitation of the BCPC Building proposes to preserve the exterior and interior character-defining elements.
+Although the interior configuration will be adapted for contemporary reuse, the Conference Room (Chairman's Office) and west stairwell with the three-storey aluminum railing will remain largely intact but will require minimal intervention to ensure public access.
+The historically intact third-floor lobby and the original wood-panelled library on the fourth floor are not identified as character-defining elements, however the intention is to retain and reuse Art Deco features within these areas to the greatest degree possible, as well as other features identified in the Inventory of Interior Art Deco Features completed in February 2023 and revised in October 2023.
 In addition, the marble cladding on the surround of the south entrance and closed stair retaining walls be restored as will the marble cladding on the vertical pilasters and the closed stair retaining walls of the west entrance.
 The original heritage paint colours based on the heritage consultant's investigative research will also be restored, and the unoriginal northeastern exit stair core added to the building in 1979 will be removed.

-As described in RJC Engineers Seismic Upgrade & Heritage Impact

-Assessment report, the proposal also intends to seismically upgrade the

-BCPC building through a proposed concrete shearwall core design that will significantly increase the building's stiffness and limit deflections during a seismic event, which will help preserve the building's heritage value and extend its physical life.
+As described in RJC Engineers Seismic Upgrade & Heritage Impact Assessment report, the proposal also intends to seismically upgrade the BCPC Building through a proposed concrete shearwall core design that will significantly increase the building's stiffness and limit deflections during a seismic event, which will help preserve the building's heritage value and extend its physical life.
 The tower and system proposed also avoids the need for external seismic elements and bracing that would damage the integrity of the entire building and have a serious impact on its characterdefining elements.